passcod/nompose/SPEC.md

 |          `\n`           |      a newline (0x20)      |
 |          `\t`           |         a tab (0x09)       |

-Escapes not present in this table MUST halt parsing with an error.
+Escapes not present in this table MUST either:

+ - halt parsing with an error, OR
+ - trigger a warning AND be ignored such that the character following the escape character is output instead of the escape sequence.

 > **Non-normative commentary**
 >